ccdc06/metadata/FAQ.md

 # I have a question, suggestion or complaint

-The best place to find me is on [this Discord server](https://discord.gg/hentalkbian-toku-hvnc-896056250402504715).

-You can also [mail me](mailto:ccdc06@proton.me) or send a private message to ccdc06 on Discord.
+I'm most actively discussing things on [this Discord server](https://discord.gg/hentalkbian-toku-hvnc-896056250402504715).
+You can also send a private message to ccdc06 on Discord or [mail me](mailto:ccdc06@proton.me).

-# Nayumi/ndbiaw/HenTalk is a scammer!
-Why are you advertising his Discord server?

-I'm too lazy to set my own server and deal with user management, bots, annoying users, etc, so I'm borrowing his server but I have absolutely no commitment to it.

-Adults should never share personal information or send money to strangers on the internet.
-That server is no exception.